MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 After completing this lab, you will be able to:

-- Add new models to the application and add properties to the model.
+- Add new models to the application, and add properties to the model.
 - Add **GET** and **POST** actions that accept the new model information.
 - Use display and edit data annotations in the MVC model to assign property attributes to views and controllers.
 - Use **Display**, **Editor** and **Form** Helpers in the views.